Use The Right Pool Tool for the Job and Save Your Back

 They can have plastic or metal bristles depending on the type of job they’re used for.

-A basic brush works best for scrubbing algae that may form on the pool wall surface.
+A basic brush is best for scrubbing algae that may form on the pool wall.

 Caution!
-Pool supplies such as Skimmers, vacuum, and brush attachments all attach to a pole and are held in place with a clip.
-These clips are on the attachment end of the tool and break easily, yielding a useless tool.
+Pool supplies, such as Skimmers, vacuums, and brush attachments, all attach to a pole and are held in place with a clip.
+These clips are at the attachment end of the tool and break easily, leaving the tool useless.
 Take note of the clip when purchasing your pool tools, and avoid anything that looks or feels cheap.
 Many tool attachments end up at the bottom of the pool because they detach during use and are left there.
 Don’t buy tools with cheap clips!

 Now for the most important item on the pool tools list!